le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 }
 {% endhighlight %}

-And create file index.html in directory "tomatoes/files/default" (create this directory before) with content:
+And create the index.html file in "tomatoes/files/default" (create this directory before) with content:

 {% highlight html %}
 <h1>Hello from Chef Solo</h1>